Elmar Zeitler: Academic career

-Beside these activities, he was Honorary Professor at the Technical University of Berlin (1975-1995), Founding Editor of the Journal Ultramicroscopy with North-Holland Publishing Company (Elsevier), and Honorary Member in numerous international organizations about electron microscopy.
+Beside these activities, he was Honorary Professor at the Technische Universität Berlin (1975-1995), Founding Editor of the Journal Ultramicroscopy with North-Holland Publishing Company (Elsevier), and Honorary Member in numerous international organizations about electron microscopy.
 He served as President of the International Federation of Societies for Electron Microscopy (IFSEM) 1982–1984.
 In 1989, he received the honor of Distinguished Scientist from the Electron Microscopy Society of America (EMSA).

 He was a fellow of the Norwegian Academy of Science and Letters from 1995.
 Zeitler was author of about 200 scientific publications.